jhucsf/spring2020/exercise/assembly.md

 dataValues: .space (10 * 8)
 ```

-would reserve space for 10 8-byte (64-bit) integer values.
+would reserve space for 10 8-byte (64-bit) values.
 Storage allocated in the `.bss` segment is guaranteed to be filled with zeroes.

 If you want a challenge, allocate the arrays on the stack.
 The frame pointer register (`%rbp`) can help you keep track of stack-allocated storage: see [Lecture 8](../lectures/lecture08-public.pdf).